jonnations/Sulawesi_Community_Repo/README.md

  - **Randomization and SES Values**

  The manuscript uses SES values for each trait for each community.
 These are the standard effect sizes - values of trait volumes and densities that account for the size of the community.
 The text has more details, but it's pretty standard practice.
 To do this, I wrote functions that generate 1000 fake communities using the independent swap algorithim.
-Then we estimate variance values for the traits for each of these communities.
-We take the mean and sd of these 1000 communities, and then subtract the observed variance value for each of the 1000 draws from the mean, then divide by the sd, resulting in 1000 SES values for each trait for each community.
+Then I estimate variance values for the traits for each of these communities.
+I take the mean and sd of these 1000 communities, and then subtract the observed variance value for each of the 1000 draws from the mean, then divide by the sd, resulting in 1000 SES values for each trait for each community.
 The Ecospace size/variance formulas are in the `Variance_Randomization.Rmd` script, and the Density formulas are in the `Density_randomization.Rmd` script. ***WARNING*** These randomization procedures take a long time!
 Using 6 cores on my M1 laptop, it can take 10-15 hours to run all of these.

+ - **Regression Analyses**

+ The script `Regression_Analyses.Rmd` contains regression analyses for all SES variables.
+Each model uses n-species as the predictor, and ecospace volume or density, including the standard error of the measurement, as the response.
+More details are in the text.
+The continuous traits are in the first portion, followed by the discrete locomotion, and the phylogenetic diversity estimations (neither are probability distributions).

 All of the Predicted and SES values are saved together in a dataframe called `All_Traits.csv` in the main directory.